Golden Triangle (Southeast Asia): 1970s

-After hearing about African American soldiers serving in the Vietnam War becoming addicted to heroin while on R&R in Thailand, American drug lord Frank Lucas travelled to Bangkok in the early 1970s in an attempt to set up a new trafficking route with his associate Ike Atkinson.
+After hearing about African American soldiers serving in the Vietnam War becoming addicted to heroin while on rest and recuperation (R&R) in Thailand, American drug lord Frank Lucas travelled to Bangkok in the early 1970s in an attempt to set up a new trafficking route with his associate Ike Atkinson.
 After Lucas visited the Golden Triangle region and made an initial purchase of 132 kilograms of uncut heroin (98–100% pure) from remnants of Chiang Kai-shek's defeated Kuomintang army (for a price of $4,200 per kilogram compared to the $50,000 each that the New York Mafia charged), Atkinson used his contacts within the US military to smuggle the narcotics via US Air Force planes back to the eastern United States.
 It was then collected, cut to 10% purity, repackaged and distributed on the streets of Harlem by dealers controlled by Lucas for a vast profit.
 This smuggling route operated up until the arrest of Frank Lucas by the Drug Enforcement Administration in January 1975.

 In 1972, traditional European supply routes for American-consumed heroin (known as the French Connection) were disrupted after Turkey banned the growing of opium poppies, which led to an increase in production in South East Asia.
 With an existing Triad organized crime infrastructure to service a large local population of addicts (consisting of an estimated 150,000 regular users), combined with its busy international Port of Hong Kong and Kai Tak Airport, Hong Kong soon became an important transit point for Southeast Asian heroin, as well as convenient money laundering center to reinvest the profits of international sales.
 Crime groups also used the city state as a location to process opium into refined heroin, with a syndicate controlled by Ma Sik-chun estimated by the authorities to have imported over 700 tonnes of opium into Hong Kong between 1968 and 1974.